United States abortion protests (2022–present): 2023

 In Chevy Chase, Maryland on January 22, abortion rights protesters rallied outside of Brett Kavanaugh's home after a documentary investigating his sexual assault allegations premiered at the Sundance Film Festival.

 On February 4, anti-abortion protesters clashed with abortion rights protesters outside of a clinic in Manhattan.
+On May 6, four people were arrested after anti-abortion protesters clashed with abortion rights protesters outside of St. Patrick's Old Cathedral in Manhattan.